matham/ceed/doc/source/guide/function.rst

 the current global time and the function returns a scalar value between 0-1, inclusive.
 This intensity is used for that stage's shapes for that frame.

+See the :ref:`function API <function-api>` for in-depth function details.

 Creating functions
 ------------------